 The purple Italian Prune Plums are best for this recipe as they are smaller in size and delicious.
 The riper and juicier the plum, the tastier it will be.
 Don’t use hard unripe plums.
 If you only have large red plums, then you might need to cut them into smaller pieces.
 Either way, this recipe is sweet and delicious, a rustic way to enjoy Russian sweet dough called sdobnoye (сдобное тесто).
 Bon Appetit! Приятного аппетита!

-Open Faced Plum Pie (Открытый пирог со сливами)
+Rustic Plum Tart (Открытый пирог со сливами)

 - 1 cup milk lukewarm